acceleration-magnification/sources/README.md

 # Video Acceleration Magnification

-Matlab source code rewritten by Dr. Seyran Khademi (S.khademi@tudelft.nl) starting from the source code of Yichao Zhang.
+Matlab source-code rewritten by Dr. Seyran Khademi (S.khademi@tudelft.nl), using as a starting point the source-code of Yichao Zhang.

 If you find any bugs or improvements, feel free to contact Dr. Seyran Khademi.
 If you find the code useful, please cite the paper: Video Acceleration Magnification (Proceedings CVPR 2017).